blackmirag3/Radar/README.md

 This repo contains simple radar simulations and CNN model for signal modulation classification.

 ## Convolutional Neural Network
-The following are CNN models trained on DeepRadar2022 dataset on kaggle.
+The notebook contains some CNN models trained on DeepRadar2022 dataset on kaggle.

 The samples include 23 different modulation types with a -10 to 10db SNR applied.